Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/README.md

 * Set up the environment following the instructions of the original repository at: https://github.com/haotian-liu/LLaVA

-  * We diverged from LLaVA's original implementation a little bit.
-Here, we retain the LLaMA-2 LLM component in its frozen state, consistent with the practices of MiniGPT-4 and InstructBLIP.
-Except for this, we ensure all other implementation details remain congruent with the original LLaVA model implementation.

-    To get above stated variant, please first refer to the instructions for training LLaVA in https://github.com/haotian-liu/LLaVA/blob/main/docs/LLaVA_from_LLaMA2.md.
-Basically, we start from LLaMA-2-13B-Chat checkpoint and we follow exactly the same training procedure except for that we keep the LLaMA-2 LLM backbone frozen.

   * After get the model, save it to the path `./ckpts/llava_llama_2_13b_chat_freeze`

 * Attack